IBM/photorealistic-blocksworld/README.md

   store them in a `.npz` container along with the bounding box vector (x1,y1,x2,y2).
   This file runs in the conda environment.

++ `generate_all.sh` :

+  Orchestrate several scripts to generate the whole dataset.

++ `merge-npz.py` :

+  Each run of `generate_all` will enumerate the entire states/transtions of a particular blocksworld configuration.
+  You can generate several environments, each of which has the different block shape, color etc.
+  This script takes several result npz files of such runs and concatenate them into a single file.

 # Running

 To generate a small dataset with 2 blocks / 2 stacks: